 Folding doors can be top-hung from an overhead track or mounted on floor tracks.
 Top-hung systems will require a substantial lintel to take the weight.
 Doors that stack internally will take up more room space than those that stack externally.

-Sliding and folding doors can be designed in a range of frame materials, including wood, plastic, metal and composites.
+Sliding and folding doors can be designed in a range of frame materials, including wood, plastic, metal and composite materials.
 Owners of traditional and period properties may opt for hardwood timber framing, but they are relatively expensive and have a high maintenance overhead.

 Composites are an excellent alternative to wood.
 They have solid timber frames clad in aluminium to combine a weatherproof exterior and natural wood inside.